Roman Polanski sexual abuse case: United States

 When asked if he would consider granting Polanski a pardon, then-California Governor Arnold Schwarzenegger said: "I think that he is a very respected person and I am a big admirer of his work.
 But, nevertheless, I think he should be treated like everyone else.
 It doesn't matter if you are a big-time movie actor or a big-time movie director or producer."
 Schwarzenegger added: "And one should look into all of the allegations, not only his allegations, but the allegations about his case.
 Was there something done wrong?
 You know, was injustice done in the case?"

-More than 100 people in the film industry, including Woody Allen, Martin Scorsese, Darren Aronofsky, David Lynch, Wes Anderson, Harrison Ford, Harmony Korine, Michael Mann, and Jonathan Demme, among many others signed a petition in 2009 calling for Polanski's release.
+More than 100 people in the film industry, including Woody Allen, Monica Bellucci, Martin Scorsese, Darren Aronofsky, David Lynch, Wes Anderson, Harrison Ford, Harmony Korine, Michael Mann, and Jonathan Demme, among many others signed a petition in 2009 calling for Polanski's release.
 A subsequent petition the following year was signed by Jean-Luc Godard, Mathieu Amalric, Xavier Beauvois, Agnès Varda, Bertrand Tavernier, Jean-Stéphane Bron, Patricio Guzmán, Jean-Paul Civeyrac, Katell Quillévéré and Cristi Puiu; Olivier Assayas and Louis Garrel also signed both petitions.
-Emma Thompson originally signed the first petition, but later asked for her name to be removed after a conversation with 19-year-old college student and activist Caitlin Hayward-Tapp.
-Other celebrities like Meryl Streep, Whoopi Goldberg and Debra Winger did not sign either petition, but spoke out in support of Polanski in other ways.
-Harvey Weinstein also defended Polanski.
+Emma Thompson originally signed the first petition but later asked for her name to be removed after a meeting with 19-year-old college student and activist Caitlin Hayward-Tapp.
+Other celebrities like Meryl Streep, Whoopi Goldberg, and Debra Winger did not sign either petition but spoke out in support of Polanski in other ways.
+Harvey Weinstein also defended Polanski, arguing: "Hollywood has the best moral compass, because it has compassion."
 However, in 2018, Natalie Portman, Xavier Dolan and Asia Argento expressed regret and apologized for signing the original petition.